kutschke/DictTest/README.md

 muse build -j 1 >& build.log
 ```

-Now look at the rootmap file to find the result:
+Now look at the rootmap file to see the other side of the issue:
 ```
 grep header build/sl7-prof-e20-p020/DictTest/lib/libdicttestGeneral_dict.rootmap
 ```